Payment Initiation Copy section link Copied!

 AUTHORIZED then EXECUTED

-The payment has been submitted to the bank and taken into account.
+In simulation: The payment has been submitted to the bank and taken into account.
 It will be triggered 2 minutes after being approved.

 The transaction is considered accepted: